Grant-Leon Ranos

-Grant-Leon Ranos (Հրանտ-Լեոն Ռանոս; born 20 July 2003) is a professional footballer who plays as a forward for club Borussia Mönchengladbach.
-Born in Germany, he represents the Armenia national team.
+Grant-Leon Ranos (Հրանտ-Լեոն Ռանոս; born 20 July 2003) is a professional footballer who plays as a forward for club Tenerife.
+Born in Germany, he plays for the Armenia national team.

 Personal life

 Ranos was born in Gehrden, Germany.
 His father is from Armenia.
 Several Armenia media outlets have reported that his original last name is Yeranosyan.

 Club career

 As a youth player, Ranos joined the youth academy of Borussia Dortmund, moving from the youth academy of Hannover 96.
 After that, he joined the Bayern Munich under–19 team.
 In 2022, he was promoted to Bayern Munich II where he became a regular starter.

-On 24 May 2023, he signed a four-year contract with Bundesliga club Borussia Mönchengladbach that will run until 2027, set to join on a free transfer on 1 July 2023.

-On 22 January 2025, Ranos moved to 1.
+On 24 May 2023, Ranos signed a four-year contract with Bundesliga club Borussia Mönchengladbach that will run until 2027, set to join on a free transfer on 1 July 2023.
+On 22 January 2025, he moved to 1.
 FC Kaiserslautern in 2.
 Bundesliga on loan.

+On 2 February 2026, Ranos returned to 2.
+Bundesliga and joined Eintracht Braunschweig on loan.
+On 17 July, he moved abroad for the first time in his career, after signing a two-year contract with Segunda División side Tenerife.